oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

     keep start),
   keep start)
 ```
-would determine descendants of sales organizations for "Cereals" and their ancestors, so US East would appear in the result.
+would determine descendants of sales organizations for "Cereals" and their ancestor sales organizations, so US East would appear in the result.
 :::

 ## <a name="TransformationSequences" href="#TransformationSequences">7.9 Transformation Sequences</a>